chrisoco/APDE_BE/docs/src/GenericFilter.md

 - **Attribute Validation**: Only fields defined in `getFilterableAttributes()` are processed
 - **Type Safety**: Automatic casting prevents type-related issues
 - **Authentication**: All endpoints require authentication via Laravel Sanctum
+- **Authorization**: Uses Laravel's Gate system for model-level authorization
 - **Input Sanitization**: Query parameters are properly handled and validated

 ## Error Handling

 - **404 Not Found**: When model doesn't exist or isn't filterable
+- **403 Forbidden**: When user doesn't have permission to access the model
 - **400 Bad Request**: When filter syntax is invalid
 - **500 Internal Server Error**: When casting fails or other internal errors occur